6 Times Sofia and Nicole Richie Were the Most Relatable Celebrity Sisters

 We know the Kardashians.
 We know the Hadids.
-But do you know the Richie sisters, Nicole and Sofia Richie?
+But do you know the Richie sisters, Nicole and Sofia?
 Despite their 17-year age difference, Sofia and Nicole have a lot more in common than you think.
 Just take a look at one episode of Nicole’s show, “Candidly Nicole,” and you’ll see how wickedly funny, ridiculously entertaining, and immensely relatable the Richie sisters are.

-And though Nicole has been in the spotlight for years (we learned of her crude-yet-hilarious sense of humor on her “Simple Life” days), we’re only starting to get to know Sofia.
-To prove that the Richie sisters could be Hollywood’s next “It” family, we rounded up six relatable moments from “Candidly Nicole,” where Nicole and Sofia give the Hadids, Kardashians, and Jenners a run for their money.
+And though Nicole has been in the spotlight for years (we learned of her crude-yet-hilarious sense of humor during her “Simple Life” days), we’re only starting to get to know Sofia.
+To prove that the Richie sisters could be Hollywood’s next It-family, we rounded up six relatable moments from “Candidly Nicole,” where Nicole and Sofia give the Hadids, Kardashians, and Jenners a run for their money.
 Check them out, below.

-1. When They Grilled Their Dad on Who He Thinks Is Prettier
+1. When They Grilled Their Dad on Whom He Thinks Is Prettier

 If you have a sibling, you know that sibling rivalry doesn’t end until your parents pick a favorite.
-To end the debate once and for all, Sofia and Nicole sat their dad, Lionel Richie, down to grill him on who he thinks is prettier.
-The discussion started with who Lionel thinks has prettier hands.
+To end the debate once and for all, Sofia and Nicole sat their dad, Lionel Richie, down to grill him on whom he thinks is prettier.
+The discussion started with which one Lionel thinks has prettier hands.
 When he couldn’t decide—complimenting the cleanliness of Sofia’s nails and the boldness of Nicole’s nail polish color—the argument got heated.
-To escape from a potentially dangerous situation, Lionel ended with words on sibling rivalry won’t get his daughters anywhere.
-“This is where I back out as a father.
+To escape from a potentially dangerous situation, Lionel ended with: “This is where I back out as a father.
 Goodbye, everybody.
 Good seeing you.
 Thank you very much.
 Goodnight,” he said.

 2. When Nicole Tried to Kill Sofia by Choking Her

 What’s the point of having a younger sibling if you can’t (softly) beat them up a little?
-Nicole knows this well, which is why when her and Sofia went to a mixed martial arts training session with professional fighter, Miesha Tate, she had on goal in sight: kill her little sister.
+Nicole knows this well, which is why when she and Sofia went to a mixed martial arts training session with professional fighter Miesha Tate, she had one goal in sight: kill her little sister.
 (Not seriously, of course.)
-At one point, Nicole had Sofia in a chokehold and asked Tate how to cut off her air supply.
+At one point, Nicole had Sofia in a choke hold and asked Tate how to cut off her air supply.
 When she did the move Tate instructed her to do, Nicole asked Sofia if she was breathing.
 “Kind of,” Sofia replied, to which Nicole said, “She’s always breathing.
 It’s so annoying.”

 3. When They Teamed Up to Drag Their Dad About His Texting Behavior